lchaus/csf_analyzer/README.md

 ## Usage
 First, you need to run the analysis.
 You will need a text file "orbitals.dict", storing orbitals names and there corresponding label in ORCA (Warning: 0 based), and the printed wavefunction from ORCA, "orca.out".
+Here is an example of how

 We suggest to print the wavefunction using "TPrint 1e-6" in the CI block and trim it with a text editor or suitable script.

+Then run:
 ```python $path_csf_analyzer/main.py analyze orca.out orbitals.dict```